edavis/pandoc-opml/README.md

 Alright, so I've taken the simplicity of Markdown and turned it into a jumble of XML.
 What's so great about this?

-Well, think of what an XML representation of your Markdown now enables.
+Well, think of what an XML version of your Markdown now enables.

 Say you wanted to grab all level 1 and level 2 headlines from a Markdown document to put together a table of contents.

-All the widely used Markdown parsers seem to focus primarily on transforming Markdown into HTML, so no help there.
-Beyond that, you could try writing a regex to extract the headers but [that path is brittle][jwz].
+All the widely used Markdown libraries seem to focus primarily on transforming Markdown into HTML, so no help there.
+Beyond that, you could try writing a regex to extract the headers but [that path is brittle and a bit involved][jwz].

-What if instead you could transform your Markdown into the *lingua franca* of machine-readable markup languages and with it gain all the tools and libraries that natively work with XML?
-Then your "grab all level 1 and level 2 headers" task would become a breeze.
+What if instead you could transform your Markdown into XML and gain with it all the tools and libraries that natively work with XML?
+Then your "grab all level 1 and level 2 headers" task would be a breeze.

+pandoc-opml is the tool to transform your Markdown into OPML, the XML dialect widely used for storing hierarchical documents.

 [jwz]: http://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/